W Wailes Wailes and Strang

 Fittings: Arundel, altar and other fittings

 Leonard Walker (1877-1964) was born in Ealing and had successively studios in Hampstead and the King’s Road, though most of his glass was made by J Powell and Sons.
 He was also an accomplished water-colourist.
-His earliest known glass at Brandon, Suffolk dates from 1900 when he was only 23 and his latest recorded window dates from 1957, at Gelveston, Norfolk.
+His earliest known glass at Brandon, Suffolk dates from 1900 when he was only 23 and his latest recorded window dating from 1957 is at Gelveston, Norfolk.
 During his long career his style evolved and his later work used slab glass, thick and uneven, much of which was made especially made for him.
 In addition, his heavy leading and restricted painted detail reveal Expressionist influence.
 He taught and eventually became principal at St John’s Wood School of Art, near where he lived, as well as belonging to the Art Workers Guild, of which he was master in 1950.

 Lit: NAL Information file